 A code lockdown is a safety procedure designed to ensure that students and staff are safe from a source of danger (internal or external).
 Students are to listen to all staff instructions and follow the guidelines set out for them during training sessions.
 The use of cell phones or personal electronic devices are not permitted during lockdown procedures.

 Students should be aware of the following terminology:

-HOLD AND SECURE: used when the school is secured due to an ongoing situation outside and not related to the school.
-The school continues to function normally, with the exterior doors locked until the situation is resolved.

-SHELTER IN PLACE: used for an environmental, or weather related situation, where it is necessary to keep all occupants within the school to protect them.
+- HOLD AND SECURE: used when the school is secured due to an ongoing situation outside and not related to the school.
+The school continues to function normally, with the exterior doors locked until the situation is resolved. - SHELTER IN PLACE: used for an environmental, or weather related situation, where it is necessary to keep all occupants within the school to protect them.
 Examples may include chemical spills, blackouts, explosions or extreme weather conditions.
-If the 'shelter in place' lasts for a prolonged period of time, emergency personnel and HWDSB staff will arrange for relocation of students.
-This information will be posted on the board website and Synervoice will be utilized as the situation unfolds.

-LOCKDOWN: used when there is a major incident or threat of school violence within the school, or in relation to the school.
+People may enter and remain in the building with the doors and windows closed.
+The school ma continue to function normally. - LOCKDOWN: used when there is a major incident or threat of school violence within the school, or in relation to the school.
+All movement within the school and in to and out of the school is restricted.